-The further down the path we went the more we realised that some aspects of those play books felt intuitively wrong for us as a company.
-Specifically around sales and how you build a sales team to grow revenues quickly.
+The further down the path we went, the more we realized that some aspects of those playbooks felt intuitively wrong for us as a company, specifically around sales and how you build a sales team to grow revenues quickly.

-I’ll save my thoughts on the psychology of sales motivation for a later post (safe to say that I believe that a lot of what passes for sales wisdom is based on rather outdated models of psychology and motivation – something else we are looking to challenge as we build our culture) but it made us think – what type of company do we want to build?
-Are we just afraid of the hyper growth that Silicon Valley is famous for?
+I’ll save my thoughts on the psychology of sales motivation for a later post (safe to say that I believe that a lot of what passes for sales wisdom is based on somewhat outdated models of psychology and motivation – something else we are looking to challenge as we build our culture) but it made us think – what type of company do we want to build?
+Are we just afraid of the hyper-growth that Silicon Valley is famous for?

-I talked about this at length with my co-founders — both internally and in discussion with companies that had raised, hadn’t raised, had grown and had shrunk.
+I discussed this at length with my co-founders – internally and in discussion with companies that had raised, hadn’t raised, had grown, and had shrunk.

-It wasn’t until a few months later that we came to an ‘A-Ha’ realisation.
-At Culture Amp we believe the world should be a better place to work – something we seek to achieve by building the world’s leading survey platform for People & Culture.
-When our customers buy our product they are meeting a need, and looking to utilise our expertise via our software but they are also aspiring to be a better company – specifically a better culture.
+It wasn’t until a few months later that we came to an ‘A-Ha’ realization.
+At Culture Amp, we believe the world should be a better place to work – something we seek to achieve by building the world’s leading survey platform for People & Culture.
+When our customers buy our product, they are meeting a need and looking to utilize our expertise via our software.
+Still, they also aspire to be a better company – specifically, a better culture.

-As soon as we realised that, everything made sense.
-Normally when you raise money you need to be able to prove you can scale your business model far enough and fast enough to engage some of the brightest people in the room.
+As soon as we realized that, everything made sense.
+Usually, when you raise money you need to prove you can scale your business model far enough and fast enough to engage some of the brightest people in the room.
 We’ve set ourselves a higher target – we not only need to prove we can scale our business model (to them), we need to prove we can scale our culture (to us).
-If we can’t do that then we can’t raise money — simple.
+If we can’t do that, then we can’t raise money .

-Just like the giants on whose shoulders we seek to stand (Australia’s earth shaking software companies like Atlassian, Campaign Monitor, 99 Designs, Envato etc) we set out to change the world.
+Like the giants on whose shoulders we seek to stand (Australia’s earth-shaking software companies like Atlassian, Campaign Monitor, 99 Designs, Envato, etc), we set out to change the world.

 And we are doing this by building a culture first company.

-As we head towards the end of 2014 I couldn’t be happier with the decision we made.
+As we head toward the end of 2014, I couldn’t be happier with our decision.
 We have tripled customers and revenue and are now growing at 10% month on month – all without taking any funding.
-Most importantly we have built an amazing team both in Melbourne and San Francisco.
+Most importantly, we have built a fantastic team in Melbourne and San Francisco.

 Am I against raising money?
-No. The VC model consistently helps to build companies much faster, and much bigger, than could possibly happen without them.
-The question though has to be more than just how big and how fast.
+No. The VC model consistently helps to build companies much faster and much bigger than could happen without them.
+The question has to be more than just how big and how fast.
 It has to be how well.